jacobobryant/biff/libs/datastar/README.md

 - `refresh` is called whenever state changes.
 - We have `wrap-sse-render` in the middleware stack.
-- The map returned by `new-lock` is passed to both `wrap-sse-render` (by merging it into incoming Ring requests) and `refresh`.
+- The map returned by `new-state` is passed to both `wrap-sse-render` (by merging it into incoming Ring requests) and `refresh`.
 - There is only one Ring handler that returns HTML: `chat-page`.
 - `chat-page` uses `sse-page-response` to conditionally render the `<html>` and